Signal Intelligence Regiment (KONA): Evaluation in the NAAS

 The part played by decoded messages in the total success of Signal Intelligence diminished steadily towards the end of the war.
-Intelligence of greatest tactical value was drawn mostly from other sources, e.g. 5-figure characteristics,Map Coordinates.
-By and large, Signal Intelligence, gave an almost complete picture of the groupings of Russian forces, from the Fronts (Army groups_ via the Armies, down to the Corps level.
+Intelligence of greatest tactical value was drawn mostly from other sources, e.g. 5-figure characteristics, Map Coordinates.
+By and large, Signal Intelligence, gave an almost complete picture of the groupings of Soviet forces, from the Fronts (Army groups) via the Armies, down to the Corps level.

 The strategic mobile formations, i.e. Armour and Cavalry, were continuously covered.
 When formations could not be completely identified, perhaps because of camouflage measures, the overall groupings and number of available formations was still clear.
 Rifle Corps and divisions were usually better known to the NAAS centre through other sources, e.g. prisoners.
 In the overall picture, Infantry divisions, were not as interesting as the Senior HQs, and the mobile formations.
 It was essential for the NAAS that Signal Intelligence should observe events on the enemy's side which could be learned from no other angle.

 Card indexes

-As NAAS 1 was the chief evaluation centre within the KONA 1 regiment: its card indexes had to be as comprehensive as possible, meaning collaboration with other regiments employed on the Eastern Front, i.e. KONA 2, 3 and 8 and with the GDNA East.
+As NAAS 1 was the chief evaluation centre within the KONA 1 regiment: its card indexes had to be as comprehensive as possible, meaning collaboration with other regiments employed on the Eastern Front, i.e. KONA 2, 3 and 8 and with the GdNA East.
 An exchange system (new interpretations, corrections etc.) functioned smoothly with copied cards being exchanged via telegraph or courier, depending on urgency.
 The section which kept the card indexes updated was called the Abteilung Karteien ("Department of Card Files") The following card indexes were kept: